FelipeGus/xcodeTemplates/README.md

 ## Current Templates.
 * VMVC - A small template for the creation of a View Controller and a View Model with reactive communication between them.
+* VP - A template that creates two files, one corresponding to the presenter and the other to the view.

 ## Future Planned Templates.
 - [x] View Controller Presenter - A template like the VMVC but with a presenter in place of the viewModel with interface for the communication between the two.

 - [ ] VIPER - A simple template for the VIPER architecture, with separation of the files in folders.

 - [ ] DataSource/Delegate Objects - Objects that serve as dataSources/delegates of Table and Collection Views.